ccochrane/emotionTranscripts/README.md

 (24) applySentimentR.R - A script for applying popular sentiment dictionaries in R to the extracted Video Transcripts (from Step 2).
 Dictionaries: Lexicoder, Sentiwordnet, Jockers-Rinker, HuLiu.

-(25) HansardExtractedVideoTranscripts_RSentiment.tsv - A tsv file of the sentiment scores produced in Step 24.
+(25) HansardExtractedVideoTranscripts_RSentiment.csv - A csv file of the sentiment scores produced in Step 24.